 We have invested significant time and resources on the development of our existing vaccine candidates, and we expect to continue to incur substantial and increasing expenditures for the development and commercialization of our vaccine candidates.
 Our ability to achieve revenue and profitability is dependent on our ability to complete the clinical development of our vaccine candidates, obtain necessary regulatory approvals, and have our vaccines manufactured and successfully marketed.
 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
-The results of pre-clinical studies and early clinical trials of our vaccine candidates may not be predictive of the results of later-stage clinical trials, and initial or interim results of a trial may not be predictive of the final results.
+The results of pre-clinical studies and early clinical trials of our vaccine candidates may not be predictive of the final results.
 If our vaccine candidates fail to achieve their expected success in a timely manner or at all, we could experience significant delays in our ability to obtain approval for and/or to successfully commercialize our vaccine candidates.
 We would have expended a significant amount of capital to progress the relevant vaccine candidates to that stage, and would not realize any revenue on such vaccine candidate if it then ultimately failed to receive regulatory approval due to poor clinical trial results.
 It would materially harm our business and we may not be able to generate sufficient revenues and cash flows to continue our operations.